kiba/Writings/for_science/chp20_team_rwby.md

 Archer looked up to the celling and closed his eyes.
 "Probably?
 I am just a human being after all.
 It would be strange of me to not have any character flaws, or imperfection.
 I am not a saint or a hero.
 Just an engineer."

 After that, no one said anything for a good while, even Ruby.

+"But how do people change their minds on Earth?"
+Blake wondered.

+"I have no idea, to be honest.
+A lot of it is before my time, but people do change, if slowly.
+It takes generations to get where we are.
+Some people never change."

+"I hope Weiss changes..."

 ***
 **Weiss Schnee**